asiangoldfish/PiPlayer/README.md

 - [How to Use](#how-to-use)

 ## Setup Guide
-Setting up the Audio Downloader is simple a simple and straight forward task.
+Setting up the Audio Downloader is a simple and straight forward task.
 Below you can pick the guide for your operating system:
 - [Debian](./docs/debian)

 ## How to Use